-It is recommended that the Health Service Board approve the recommendations below:
+It is recommended that the Health Service Board approve the modifications of the June 30, 2023, self-funded and flex-funded health plan contingency reserve amounts as outlined below:

-- 1. Approve the modification of the June 30, 2023, medical self-funded and flex-funded health plan contingency reserve amounts from those originally approved at the 99th percentile confidence interval amounts on January 11, 2024, to the 95th percentile confidence interval amounts captured on page 19 of this presentation document totaling \$17,992,721. - Amend the HSB Contingency Reserve Policy 210 on a one-time basis for the June 30, 2023, self-funded dental active PPO plan contingency reserve amount to be set to \$0. - 3.
-Ask the Governance Committee of the HSB, then the full HSB, during 2024 to consider the elimination of the self-funded active dental PPO plan from HSB Contingency Reserve Policy 210.
+- (1) Approve the modification of the June 30, 2023, medical self-funded and flex-funded health plan contingency reserve amounts from those originally approved on January 11, 2024, to the 95th percentile confidence interval amounts captured on page 17 of this presentation document totaling \$17,992,721. - (2) Make an exception to the HSB Contingency Reserve Policy 210 on a one-time basis for the dental self-funded active PPO plan. - (3) Approve the setting of the June 30, 2023, contingency reserve amount for the dental self-funded active PPO plan to \$0.